Phenomenological works of art that evoke

 the essence of our lived experience.

 The Phenomenological Art Collective is an arts-based research lab at the University of West Georgia which utilizes phenomenological research methods to produce evocative artwork that illuminates people’s lived experiences of various psychological and sociocultural phenomena.
 Members of this collective experiment with innovative ways to disseminate phenomenological research to the public through media art production such as: filmmaking, the visual arts, music, poetry, and dance.

 Phenomenology is a philosophy and research method that produces knowledge about psychology by collecting people’s detailed, intimate descriptions of lived experience.
 Phenomenology asks the question, “What are essential meanings of this phenomenon, as described by people who have lived through it themselves?”
-For example: what makes the lived experience of empowerment what it is?
-What makes the experience of living in a time of coronavirus what it is?
-What makes the experience of being absorbed into written fiction what it is?
-Or the lived experience of breastfeeding in public as a new mother?
-Then, we collect and interpret people’s descriptions of these lived experiences to unearth key themes about the essence of this particular phenomenon.
+For example: what are the essential meanings of the lived experiences of empowerment, living in a time of coronavirus, being absorbed into written fiction, or breastfeeding in public as a new mother?
+Then, we collect and interpret people’s descriptions of these lived experiences to unearth key thematic insights about the phenomenon under inquiry.
 The end goal is to disseminate these meaningful phenomenological insights in artistic ways to create profound emotional resonance among the public, for the purposes of psycho-education, social advocacy, and sociocultural healing.

 The Phenomenological Art Collective is based in the Psychology Program at the University of West Georgia.
 It is founded by Dr. Nisha Gupta, assistant professor of psychology.
 Gupta currently teaches this method to UWG students in courses and as an advisor to their arts-based research dissertation and theses projects, and also pursues her own arts-based research projects for social advocacy purposes which are linked to this site.
 For questions, comments, or collaborations reach out to Dr. Nisha Gupta at email@example.com or view more of her work at nishagupta.org